khrt/Raisin/README.md

 ## param

-An alias for `$self->params` that gets the GET and POST parameters.
+An alias for `$self->params`, which returns request parameters.
-When used with no arguments, it will return an array with the names of all http parameters.
-Otherwise, it will return the value of the requested http parameter.
+Without arguments will return an array with request parameters.
+Otherwise it will return the value of the requested parameter.

 Returns [Hash::MultiValue](https://metacpan.org/pod/Hash::MultiValue) object.

     say param('key'); # -> value
-    say param(); # -> { key => 'value' }
+    say param(); # -> { key => 'value', foo => 'bar' }

 ## session

-An alias for `$self->session` that returns (optional) psgix.session hash.
+An alias for `$self->session`, which returns `psgix.session` hash.
-When it exists, you can retrieve and store per-session data from and to this hash.
+When it exists, you can retrieve and store per-session data.

     # store param
     session->{hello} = 'World!';